reflectoring/reflectoring.github.io/_posts/2021-06-07-spring-schedulers.md

  }
 }
 ```
-* `@Scheduled`: is used over methods which will basically defines the task, continue reading you will get a better understanding.
+* `@ScheduledFuture`: is used over methods which will basically defines the task, continue reading you will get a better understanding.

-### What are Spring Scheduler Tasks
+## What are Spring Scheduler Tasks

-Strictly talking about syntax, **any void method which does take any parameters and is decorated with @Scheduler annotation** can be termed as spring scheduler task.
+Strictly talking about syntax, **any void method which does take any parameters and is decorated with @Scheduled annotation** can be termed as spring scheduler task.

-### Different ways to schedule tasks
+## Different ways to schedule tasks

-As of now we know `@Scheduler` is the way to schedule tasks, but now we will see different flavors of it.
+As of now we know `@Scheduled` is the way to schedule tasks, but now we will see different flavors of it.
-* `Schedule tasks with FixedRate`: Using this would execute your task, after every n milliseconds, which you provided. **An important thing to know here is that every execution is independent i.e. it will execute your task even if your previous execution is still `in progress`**.
+* `Schedule tasks with FixedRate`: Using this would execute our task, after every n milliseconds, which you provided. **An important thing to know here is that every execution is independent i.e. it will execute our task even if previous execution is still `in progress`**.
 ```java
 @Scheduled(fixedRate = 1000)
 public void callApiViaFixedRate() {
  System.out.println("calling API using fixed rate");
 }
 ```
-* Schedule tasks with FixedDelay: Using this would ensure, the gap between execution of your task is always n milliseconds, i.e. **your task will invoke only `after your previous execution is complete.`**
+* Schedule tasks with FixedDelay: Using this would ensure, the gap between execution of our task is always n milliseconds, i.e. **our task will invoke only `after previous execution is complete.`**
 ```java
 @Scheduled(fixedDelay = 1000)
 public void callApiViaFixedDelay() {